 Philodendron

-Which houseplant are you most excited to try and propagate?
+Which houseplant are you most excited to try to propagate?
 Share with us on Instagram or Facebook and tag @cityfloralgardencenter or in the comments below!